AppTimDev/LowBatteryNotify/README.md

 ```

 To make the Program Run at Windows Startup

+Run the script registry_auto.bat as administrator

+or
-Open your registry and find the key:
+Manually, open your registry and find the key:
 [HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Run]

 Create a new string value using a descriptive name, and set the value of the string to the program executable.